-The process of getting a Realtor commission rebate in NY begins with signing up with a local Realtor who has already agreed to discreetly provide you with a home buyer rebate post-closing.
+The process of getting a Realtor commission rebate in NY and NYC begins with signing up with a local Realtor who has already agreed to discreetly credit you back a portion of the commission she or he will receive from the seller.

 As you’ll learn in the following article, discretion is the single most important factor to consider when signing up for a Realtor rebate as the last thing you’ll want is to jeopardize your home purchase over a few thousand dollars!